linuxboot/book/src/case_studies/Ampere_study.md

 support to other Ampere platforms.
 This would ensure broader adoption and usability across different hardware configurations.

-### Optimizing the Transistion Between UEFI and LinuxBoot
+### Optimizing the Transition Between UEFI and LinuxBoot

 Improving the efficiency of the handoff between UEFI and LinuxBoot could further reduce boot times.
 This optimization would involve refining the